 - Super bright

-- Use these on camping.
-They works great.
+- Use these camping.
+They work great.

 - Not many reviews to go by